31 Best Things to Do in Central Park: My Favorite Spots as a Local

 The walkway runs from Gansevoort Street up to 34th Street.

-It’s home to over 500 types of plants and trees, as well multiple art installations.
+It’s home to over 500 types of plants and trees, as well as multiple art installations.

 This almost 2 miles long elevated nature walk along an old train rail path is best in lovely weather.